Sable/mclab-core/languages/matrix/Readme.txt

   		- list of lhs variables, i.g.  [a, b]=foo();

  - Grammar structure is changed for clarity.
-   Old AST classes are removed, corresponding AST is under developing...
+   Old AST classes are removed.
    (JL 2008.05.25)

+ - AST node are finished on this grammar,
+   Adding dumpTree() in PrettyPrint.jadd.
+   The test case will print out the parsing tree.
+   (JL 2008.05.26)

+ - Next step merging to Natlab project ...